CaffeinatedCarter/hackintosh/README.md

 4. Once the program finishes, your USB drive should now be called `Install macOS Catalina`

-## Install Clover
+## Install OpenCore

-* Download [Clover Install Package](https://github.com/Dids/clover-builder/releases) (v2.5k_r5097) and [Clover Configurator Global Edition](http://mackie100projects.altervista.org/download-clover-configurator/) (v5.7.0.0)
+* Download [OpenCore Install Package](https://github.com/Dids/opencore-builder/releases) (v2.5k_r5097) and [OpenCore Configurator Global Edition](http://mackie100projects.altervista.org/download-opencore-configurator/) (v5.7.0.0)
-* Install Clover to the USB device and customize with the following options:
+* Install OpenCore to the USB device and customize with the following options:
-  * Clover for UEFI booting only
+  * OpenCore for UEFI booting only
-  * Install Clover in the ESP
+  * Install OpenCore in the ESP
   * UEFI Drivers
     * Recommended drivers
       * ApfsDriverLoader